International orange: Golden Gate Bridge

 The tone of international orange used to paint the Golden Gate Bridge in San Francisco, California is slightly lighter than the standard International orange used by military contractors and in engineering, thus increasing its visibility to ships, but darker than the one used in aerospace.
 The international orange paint used on the Golden Gate Bridge is specially formulated to protect the bridge from the danger of rust from salt spray off the ocean, and from the moisture of the San Francisco fog that frequently rolls in from the Pacific Ocean through the Golden Gate to San Francisco Bay.
 The 25 de Abril Bridge in Lisbon, Portugal also uses this color.

 Engineering

-The adjacent box displays the generic tone of international orange used by military contractors and in engineering generally.
+The adjacent box displays the generic, red tone of international orange used by military contractors and in engineering generally.

 The source of this color is Federal Standard 595, a U.S. federal government standard set up in 1956 for paint colors which is mostly used by military contractors and also in engineering.
 International Orange is designated as Federal Standard 595 color #FS 12197.

 In accordance with air safety regulations, some tall towers, e.g. Tokyo Tower and the Yerevan TV Tower, are painted in white and international orange.